RAHAB began addressing human trafficking before human trafficking became a recognized term.

 In June 2017, Becky told RAHAB’s Board of Directors that she planned to retire as RAHAB’s Executive Director the following year.
 But Becky still had an unfulfilled dream of building a much-needed juvenile safe house for sex traffickers’ most vulnerable targets.

-As we look to the future, we’re focused on strengthening local efforts and documenting best practices, what we know works and what doesn’t, to create patterns other communities can replicate.
+As we look to the future, we’re focused on strengthening local efforts and documenting best practices, what we know words and what doesn’t, to create patterns other communities can replicate.

 Over the years, under Becky’s leadership, RAHAB informally mentored groups in other parts of the country and even overseas, who wanted to do similar work.
 With your help, we’ll invite interested groups to formally partner as RAHAB affiliates.

-Visit our blog and stay tuned to our social media for updates and unique perspectives from Suzanne, Becky and other staff members as our history, God’s Story of setting people free, continues to unfold.
+Visit our blog and stay tuned to our social media for updates, education and training, survivor stories, devotionals, and more.
+Join us as God’s Story of setting people free continues to unfold here at RAHAB.